 There aren’t many blanket rules that sports bettors must adhere to as they wager in New Jersey.
 Rules and limits change depending on the sportsbook and circumstance.
-But here are a few that apply state-wide in New Jersey.
+But here are a few that apply state-wide in New Jersey:

-While Rutgers is the only FBS football team in New Jersey, there are a host of Division I basketball programs with lines on their games, including Fairleigh Dickinson, Monmouth, NJIT, Princeton, Rider, Saint Peter’s and Seton Hall.
+No betting on college teams from New Jersey, even if it’s being played elsewhere.
+While Rutgers is the only FBS football team in New Jersey, there is a host of Division I basketball programs with lines on their games, including Fairleigh Dickinson, Monmouth, NJIT, Princeton, Rider, Saint Peter’s, and Seton Hall.
 Both Seton Hall and FDU made the NCAA Tournament this season.

+There is no betting on college events taking place in New Jersey.
 Any neutral-site games — NCAA Tournament, bowl games, etc. — happening in New Jersey cannot be wagered on.
 There aren’t any NCAA Tournament regionals scheduled in New Jersey through at least 2022, and there are no bowl games there as of now (R.I.P. the Boardwalk Bowl and Garden State Bowl).

-3. No betting on high school games
+No betting on high school games.
+Seems fair.